linux-minidisc/linux-minidisc/README.md

 The disc information sub-command of `netmdcli` has been overhauled and now features fancy ANSI colors (can be disabled with `-n`, and will be automatically disabled if standard output is not a TTY, e.g. if you pipe the output into `less`).

+## Cleaned up CI scripts, Github Actions

+The CI scripts now live in `scripts/` instead of `build/`.
+Travis CI support has been removed, and replaced with Github Actions.
+The CI scripts have been simplified.